Never guess your

 rep speed again

 Lifting Tempo gives you precise audio, visual, and haptic cues for every phase of every rep — eccentric, pause, concentric, and squeeze.
-The ultimate time under tension timer for iPhone & Apple Watch.
+Control your rep speed with the ultimate time under tension timer for iPhone & Apple Watch.

 Train smarter with precision timing